Top Ten answers to frequent questions we receive:

 I'm looking for a certain English league full-contact badminton vintage patch from the 1920's, do you happen to have one?

-Sorry, no. Wes only collects the 1930's vintage of that now outlawed blood sport.
+Sorry, no. Wes only collects the 1930's vintage variety of that now outlawed blood sport.